 Why Is a Medicare EoB Important?

 Since Medicare EoBs track what Medicare services you’ve used and their costs, they’re not only useful for managing your treatment options, but also for analyzing facets of your plan.
-If you regularly use a service or take prescription drug that you notice isn’t covered well by your plan, you may want to switch to another plan.
+If you regularly use a service or take a prescription drug that you notice isn’t covered well by your plan, you may want to switch to another plan.
 If you rarely use a feature that’s an expensive part of your coverage, you may also want to find a new plan.

 EoBs are not only useful for managing your treatment options, but also for analyzing facets of your plan.